MrPowers/code_quizzer/books/learn_javascript_logically/400_arrays_while_loops/200_while_loops.md

 # While Loops

-While loops execute until the boolean condition evaluates to false (i.e. while loops continue executing when the boolean condition evaluates to true).
+While loops execute a code block until the given boolean condition evaluates to false.
+In other words, while loops continue executing *while* (or "as long as") the boolean condition evaluates to true.

 Here is an example of a while loop: